wrossmorrow/machtests/README.md

 0 */1 * * * /ifs/yentools/yentests/test.sh
 ```

-For example, tests on `yen2` starts at the 15 minute mark of each hour
+Tests on `yen2` starts at the 15 minute mark of each hour

 ```
 $ crontab -e